Max-Ryujin/Max-Ryujin/README.md

-I'm Max Kannen , an IT student at RWTH University.
+I'm Max Kannen , Futurist and IT student at RWTH University.

 ## About Me